When is the application due?

 How do you define community service and civic engagement?

 The Jackie Robinson Foundation is looking for the next group of leaders and innovators.
-We are looking for individuals that address community needs in insightful, thought provoking, exciting new ways.
+We are looking for individuals who address community needs in insightful, thought provoking, exciting new ways.
 Whether it is starting a non–profit or school organization, reading to local students, volunteering in the food pantry, or building houses for the needy, JRF Scholars are ambassadors of Jackie’s philosophy that, “A life is not important except in its impact on other lives.”